 - Federal income taxes,

 - Social security,

-- · Medicare, and
+- Medicare, and

 - State income taxes.

-Payrolltaxes are computed as follows:
+Payroll taxes are computed as follows:

-- Federal income tax is computed on gross salary less health insurance co-payment, 403(b) deduction, and the portion of premiums paid for life insurance not subject to income tax.
-Please note that the first \$50,000 of life insurance is not subject to income tax or FICA (\$10,000 basic life plus the first \$40,000 of supplemental life).
-However, the premium associated with supplemental coverage over \$40,000 is subject to tax under provisions of the IRS Code. - State income tax is computed on gross salary less health insurance co-payment, 403(b) deduction, and the portion of premiums paid for life insurance not subject to income tax. - Social Security and Medicare are computed on gross salary less health insurance copayment, and the portion of premiums paid for life insurance not subject to Social Security or Medicare. - Diocesan priests are considered parish employees for income tax purposes, but are considered self-employed for Social Security purposes.
+- Federal income tax is computed on gross salary less health insurance co-payment, and, 403(b) deduction. - Federal income tax is also computed on the imputed income for Basic Term Life Insurance paid by the employer exceeding \$50,000 in coverage based on provisions of IRS Code (note that full-time employees receive a benefit of One-Times salary in Basic Term Life up to a maximum of \$150,000). - The premium associated with supplemental and life insurance coverage is subject to tax. - State income tax is computed on gross salary less health insurance co-payment, 403(b) deduction, and the portion of premiums paid for life insurance not subject to income tax. - State income tax is also computed on the imputed income on the Basic Term Life Insurance paid by the employer over \$50,000 in coverage based on provisions of IRS Code (note that full-time employees receive a benefit of One-Times salary in Basic Term Life up to a maximum of \$150,000). - Social Security and Medicare are computed on gross salary plus imputed income on the Basic Term Life Insurance paid by the employer over \$50,000 in coverage less health insurance co- payment, and the portion of premiums paid for life insurance not subject to Social Security or Medicare. - Diocesan priests are considered parish employees for income tax purposes, but are considered self-employed for Social Security purposes.
 As such, a priest's wages are not subject to withholding for Social Security or Medicare. - Diocesan priests are not required to have income taxes withheld from their pay.
 They may pay federal and state taxes quarterly, as estimated payments to the IRS and N.C.
 Dept. of Revenue.
 Alternatively, a priest may elect to have his parish withhold federal and state income tax from his pay.
 He may elect to have sufficient amounts withheld as federal income tax to cover both federal income taxes and federal self-employment taxes.
-He would have to complete, sign, and date the appropriate withholding forms

-(Federal Form W-4, State Form NC-4).
+He would have to complete, sign, and date the appropriate withholding forms (Federal Form W-4, State Form NC-4).